GUEKOUE/Interactive_Card_Details/README.md

 ## Acknowledgments

-Thanks to [@DrMESAZIM](https://www.frontendmentor.io/profile/DrMESAZIM) for a guide to code review 🤝🏾.
+Thanks to [@DrMESAZIM](https://www.frontendmentor.io/profile/DrMESAZIM) for a code review guide 🤝🏾.
 We move, and together we shall achieve 🤞🏾.